Peak extraction of a single peak

 # In particular, it reports the position, width (as full-width at

-# half-maximum), and area of of extracted peaks.
+# half-maximum), and area of extracted peaks.
 The reported values

 # are for Gaussians in the radial distribution function (RDF) corresponding